aramis-lab/hiplay7-recombine/README.md

 - SPM

-In case you are not sure you already have the relevant Python libraries (numpy, nibabel, nipype), we recommend installing `Miniconda`, a program that lets you install and run Python packages and their dependencies into local, user-defined environments.
+In case you are not sure you already have the relevant Python libraries (numpy, nibabel, nipype), we recommend installing Miniconda, a program that lets you install and run Python packages and their dependencies into local, user-defined environments.